Introduction by YourBrainOnPorn.com

 This 600-word Op-Ed is chock full of unsupported assertions meant to fool the lay public.
 It fails to support a single assertion as it cites only 4 papers – none of which have anything to do with porn addiction, porn’s effects on relationships, or porn-induced sexual problems.

 I and several other experts in this field debunked its assertions and empty rhetoric in a relatively short response below.
 Unlike the “neuroscientists of the Op-Ed,” we cited several hundred studies and multiple reviews of the literature, including many of the following:

-- 30 studies linking porn use/sex addiction to sexual problems and lower arousal to sexual stimuli.
+- Over 35 studies linking porn use/sex addiction to sexual problems and lower arousal to sexual stimuli.

 - At least 25 studies falsify the claim that sex & porn addicts “just have high sexual desire”

 - Over 35 studies link porn use to “un-egalitarian attitudes” toward women and sexist views.